 Rivaroxaban, Apixaban and Edoxaban are factor Xa inhibitors, for which reversal agents are currently unavailable.
-Andexanet, a reversal agent for Rivaroxaban and Apixaban, has FDA approval in the USA and may be available in the UK in 2019.

-Current consensus suggests that for elderly patients who are prescribed rivaroxaban, apixaban or edoxaban (or another factor Xa inhibitor) and have a known or suspected life threatening haemorrhage as a result of trauma:
+Current consensus suggests that for older patients who are prescribed Rivaroxaban, Apixaban or Edoxaban (or another factor Xa inhibitor) and have a known or suspected life threatening haemorrhage as a result of trauma:

-- Administer 25-50 u/kg four-factor prothrombin complex concentrate (e.g Octaplex® or Beriplex®) and 5 mg intravenous vitamin K as soon as possible after arrival at the ED.
-Vitamin K will not reverse the anticoagulant effect of a DOAC, but may help to correct any coagulopathy resulting from a co-existent vitamin K deficiency. - If bleeding continues, the on call haematologist should be consulted emergently as the patient may require further haemostatic agents.
+- " Administer 25-50u/kg four-factor prothrombin complex concentrate (e.g. Octaplex ® or Beriplex®) and 5mg intravenous vitamin K as soon as possible after arrival at the ED.
+Vitamin K will not reverse the anticoagulant effect of a DOAC but may help correct any coagulopathy resulting from co existing vitamin K deficiency. - " Ensure that IV Tranexamic Acid bolus has been administered - " If bleeding continues, the on call haematologist should be consulted emergently as the patient may require further haemostasic agents.